 Subjects rate 50 items on a five point scale separately for health and for tastiness.
 A reference item for health and tastiness, rated neutrally previously on both scales, is chosen for each subject.
 In stage 3 they are first presented with this reference item and told to choose between the other food items and the reference item.
 Participants are grouped as self-controllers or non-self-controllers depending on whether they choose the items in stage 3 based upon health or taste, respectively.

-Definition contributed by JLi about one year agoNo relations have yet been associated.
+Definition contributed by JLi about two years agoNo relations have yet been associated.
 Dietary Decisions Task

 has been asserted to measure the following CONCEPTS